fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

 The complete type specification in a dataflow (typically used to describe a port) shall be prefixed with ``"T:"`` (for example ``"T: integer"`` would mean that the corresponding port handles values of type ``integer``).

 In the absence of *unit* information (see next section), the *type* information is mandatory and must be specified by both port endpoints.
 It may or may not be checked, at build and/or run time.

+..
+Note:: The specified typing information is currently *not* used: as a consequence, the values conveyed by the dataflow are *not* yet checked against their declared type.

 .. comment  symbols not starting by a lowercase letter or containing spaces must be enclosed in single quotes (ex: ``'MySymbol'`` or ``'my symbol'``)